CleverCloud/documentation/content/doc/administrate/log-management.md

 {{< callout type="info">}}
 Community software is not directly supported by Clever Cloud.
 It is developed by our community.
 We do not garantee they will be free of problems.
-You had better open issues on their Git repository instead of contacting our support.
+You had better open issues on their Git repositories instead of contacting our support.
 {{< /callout >}}

 #### HTTPS-based solution